lospringliu/gitrtc/README.md

           limit the streams to show in the report if you have too many or you only interest in some of them
           * --levelrange [0,1000] --levelinterval 10
           used when --withchangesets
-      * --infoverify [--recordpath /path/to/records]
-        * update internals to pick up database changes without --recordpath parameter
-        * you need modify to fit your case
-        * the recordpath is the location of the files with changeset uuid <-> git commitid information
       * --migrate
         * migrate only the trunk (--streambase) by default
         * you can migrate any stream using --streams [stread_id]